 12. Ear infections:

-Symptoms: Vomiting is a less common symptom of pneumonia and is accompanied by more common symptoms such as a cough, cold, fever and shortness of breath.
+Symptoms: Vomiting is a less common symptom of pneumonia and is accompanied by more common symptoms such as a cough, cold, fever, and shortness of breath.

 14. Certain infections and diseases:

-Symptoms: Vomiting with a severe headache, body pain, fever and cold shivers.
+Symptoms: Vomiting with a severe headache, body pain, fever, and cold shivers.

 15. Rumination syndrome:

-Rumination syndrome is a rare and underdiagnosed condition in which an individual can regurgitate the contents of the stomach unconsciously without any pain or trouble (12).
+Rumination syndrome is a rare and underdiagnosed condition in which an individual can regurgitate the contents of the stomach unconsciously, without any pain or trouble (13).
 Unlike the classic case of vomiting, rumination does not make the toddler feel uneasy or cause any discomfort or heartburn.
 It is a natural contraction of abdominal muscles to push the food upwards, which is beyond the control of the toddler.

 There is no known cause for rumination, and it is speculated to occur due to problems in the nervous system.
 Since the cause is unknown and the condition rare, rumination syndrome is often misdiagnosed as some other reason for vomiting.
 Treatment of rumination syndrome is physiotherapy involving muscle training to promote the normal movement of abdominal muscles.
 The doctor may also prescribe some oral medication to subdue the involuntary urge of the nerves to stimulate regurgitation.

-When To Rush Your Toddler To A Doctor?
+When To See A Doctor?

 - The abdomen is swollen: A visibly swollen tummy could be due to severe infection or fluid retention caused by a fundamental problem.
 Either way, it is an alarming sign and should be brought to swift medical attention.